exoplatform/exo-documentation/docs/GettingStarted.rst

 |image223|

-Once you attach your file(s), you have to click on 'Apply' button to save the action and be redirected to the first composer's drawer.
+Once you attached your file(s), you have to click on 'Apply' button to save the action and be redirected to the first composer's drawer.

 |image224|